 CPR (cardiopulmonary resuscitation) is best performed by a trained professional.
 Sadly, the fact is that a very small number of pets that experience respiratory and cardiac arrest will recover and go on to live healthy lives.
 However, if you want to give your dog the best chance, you may wish to start CPR.
 There are two main components to CPR: rescue breathing and chest compressions.
 Take the time to learn how to perform CPR in advance in case you ever need it.

 A trauma may result in external and/or internal injuries to your dog.
-If your dog is bleeding from the nose, mouth, or other orifice, there is not much you can do but get to the vet immediately.
+If your dog is bleeding from the nose, mouth, or another orifice, there is not much you can do but get to the vet immediately.
 If your dog is actively bleeding from an external wound, gently place clean gauze or cloth over the wound and apply moderate, consistent pressure to the bleeding site.
 In cases of excessive bleeding, elevate the area if possible.
 Try not to disturb the clot by lifting the gauze or cloth.
 If it becomes soaked with blood, simply apply another layer of cloth or gauze.
 Maintain pressure on the wound until you reach the vet clinic and a professional can take over.

 You should have a veterinarian assess your dog's wounds as soon as possible.
 Wounds have a better chance of healing if they are properly and quickly addressed.
 Waiting to have the wound treated by a vet will increase the likelihood of infection and other complications.
+It may also make treatment more expensive.

 NOTE: This bandage should remain on your pet for no longer than 24 hours.
 The sooner you can get to the vet, the better.
 Within one hour of the injury is ideal.
 Wounds from fights with other animals are especially prone to infection, so do not delay.